As77022/krishna-vastralay-sales-dashboard/README.md

 3️) The 30-49 age group emerges as the powerhouse, making up an impressive ~50% of our customer base.

-4) Our ~30% sales happning in first quater, Need to moniter daily sales trends in this quater.
+4) Our ~30% sales happening in first quarter, Need to monitor daily sales trends in this quarter.

 5) Our primary sales channels are Amazon, Flipkart, and Myntra, accounting for a whopping ~80% of our sales.